Burtony3/MatlabDynamicsGraphingToolbox/README.md

 - **mdpTrail**: Creates a trail from the a given position array

-More help on any of these functions can be found by typing `help functionName` into the MATLAB Command Window
+More detailed help on any of these functions can be found by typing `help functionName` into the MATLAB Command Window